Appointments in the Public Sector

 Public Sector Board Directory & Recent Appointments

-CABRO maintains a Directory of Agencies composed of board information, biographies and current members and biographies.
+CABRO maintains a Directory of Agencies composed of board information, current members and biographies.

 Serving on public sector organizations is largely a volunteer commitment in a form of public service.
 All positions cover out of pocket expense reimbursement in adherence with the applicable Treasury Board Directive or with the public sector organization’s travel policy.
 A small number of public sector organizations offer minimal remuneration in accordance with applicable legislation.
 Some appointed positions are full-time jobs, such as a portion of administrative tribunal posts.

 Treasury Board Directives set the classification structures and maximum remuneration ranges based on the complexity of the public sector organization.
 They also address other matters such as expense reimbursement and public disclosure of paid remuneration and expenses.